fommil/fpmortals/manuscript/complete.md

 introduced as the more performant alternative.

 We can accidentally trigger a `withFilter` by providing type
-information: it's actually interpreted as a pattern match.
+information: it is actually interpreted as a pattern match.

 {lang="text"}
 ~~~~~~~~